michellehkim280/DS4002_CaseStudy/README.md

-# Project 2: COVID-19 Cases and Influenza Vaccine Rates Across Virginia
+# Welcome to a Case Study on COVID-19 Cases and Influenza Vaccine Rates Across Virginia!